deciduously/music/post.md

 [ F G A A# C D E F ]
 ```

-This implementation isn't smart enough to switch to flats halfway through to represent the black keys used - could be a fun challenge!
+This implementation isn't smart enough to switch to flats halfway through to represent the black keys used - could be a fun mini-challenge!

 ##### Diatonic Modes